-The behavior of a SIP UAs upon receiving an INVITE containing a PASSporT object with a "rph" claim will largely remain a matter of implementation policy for the specific communication service.
+The behavior of a SIP UA upon receiving an INVITE containing a PASSporT object with a "rph" claim will largely remain a matter of implementation policy for the specific communication service.
 In most cases, implementations would act based on confidence in the veracity of this information.
-The use of the compact form of PASSporT is not specified in this document.

-5. Further Information Associated with Resource-Priority
+5. Further Information Associated with 'Resource-Priority'

-There may be additional information about the calling party or the call that could be relevant to authorization for Resource-Priority.
+There may be additional information about the calling party or the call that could be relevant to authorization for 'Resource-Priority'.
 This may include information related to the device subscription of the caller, or to any institutions that the caller or device is associated with, or even categories of institutions.
 All of these data elements would benefit from the secure attestations provided by the STIR and PASSporT frameworks.
 The specification of the "rph" claim could entail the optional presence of one or more such additional information fields.